knockout/knockout/documentation/computedObservables.md

 * `ko.isObservable` - returns true for observables, observable arrays, and all computed observables.
 * `ko.isWritableObservable` - returns true for observables, observable arrays, and writable computed observables (also aliased as `ko.isWriteableObservable`).

+### When the computed observable is only used in your UI

+If you only need to use the compound full name in the UI you could declare it as:

+    function AppViewModel() {
+        // ... leave firstName and lastName unchanged ...

+        this.fullName = function() {
+            return this.firstName() + " " + this.lastName();
+        };
+    }

+Now your binding in UI elements becomes a method call, e.g.:

+    The name is <span data-bind="text: fullName()"></span>

+Knockout will create a computed obserable internally in order to detect what obserables the expression depends on.
+Since you do not need to handle the lifecycle of the computed observable (knockout will handle it for you) it simplifies memory management if you have a large single page application.